XamarinUniversity/Evolve-HOL/README.md

     launch screen for each mobile platform.

--   Xamarin.Form Navigation page has a built in Back button; its default text is “Back”.
+-   Xamarin.Form Navigation page has a built in Back button; its default text is &quot;Back&quot;.
 Each page can specify what text is displayed when it is the target of the back operation.
-For the HomePage, set the text of the Back button from its default of “Back” to something more meaningful such as “End Game” using NavigationPage.SetBackButtonTitle.
+For the HomePage, set the text of the Back button from its default of &quot;Back&quot; to something more meaningful such as &quot;End Game&quot; using NavigationPage.SetBackButtonTitle.